-The Attorney General is the single most powerful figure under the INA.
+The Attorney General is the single most powerful figure under the Immigration and Nationality Act).
 In addition to being in charge of the nation’s immigration courts, the Attorney General is empowered to create new regulations, require particular forms of bonds or other documentation, issue new instructions, review past administrative determinations in immigration proceedings (including Board of Immigration Appeals’ decisions), and “delegate such authority and perform such other acts as [he/she] determines to be necessary for carrying out this section.”

 Even though the Secretary of Homeland Security is charged with the administration and enforcement of the INA, the Attorney General’s determination and ruling on all questions of law is controlling.
 Moreover, the Attorney General is empowered to make the determination whether “an actual or imminent mass influx of aliens … presents urgent circumstances requiring an immediate Federal response,” including deputizing local law enforcement agents to serve as immigration officers.